IshaL-30/DefiKingdom-Clone-AVAX-Proof/readMe.md

 ## Overview

-**Defi Empire** is a decentralized finance (DeFi) game built on the Avalanche network.
+**Defi Quest** is a decentralized finance (DeFi) game built on the Avalanche network.
 Inspired by DeFi Kingdoms, this project is designed to be a blockchain-based game where players can collect, build, battle, and earn rewards through various in-game activities.
 The game is powered by a custom EVM subnet and utilizes smart contracts for in-game transactions.

 ## Features